 There are significantly more good value accommodation and eating out options in New Bagan, Nyaung-U is near the river boat jetty, and Old Bagan is nearer the most important temples.

-We chose one in New Bagan – the Arthawka – and I was very happy with it as a hotel (the room, the pool area, the staff) but it wasn’t very close to the restaurant area, which is nearer the river.
+We chose one in New Bagan – the Arthawka – and I was very happy with it (the large room, the beautiful pool area, the helpful staff).
+It was quiet and had a useful fixed-price list for services such as taxis and e-bikes.
+If you want to be close to the restaurant area you should stay nearer the river.

 However, we did visit Old Bagan on both our days exploring the area so in hindsight it might have been better to base ourselves there.
 Being near restaurant options would also have been an advantage as hotel food doesn’t tend to reflect the best of Myanmar’s amazing cuisine.